kparks29/SoD-week1-miniLab/README.md

 1) Style till your heart is content (background-color, position, divs, navbars, footers, etc.)

-2) Be interactive using JQuery or Javascript events (DOM manipulation using jquery)
+2) Be interactive using JQuery or Javascript events (DOM manipulation using jquery, click, show, hide, etc.)

 3) Proper tabbing on your code